Byakuren Yanagiwara: Life

 In 1910, Yanagiwara met Denemon Itō, a coal mine magnate in Kyushu, who was 25 years older than her, and the following year he married her as his second wife, although she gave birth to her eldest son with Denemon, Kaori, in 1910.
 Their age, status, and education were all vastly different, and their marriage created a public sensation as a political marriage between the family of a count and a coal mine magnate.
 The scandalous marriage was widely published in the Tokyo Nichi Nichi Shimbun.
 Hanako was shocked by this news and ended her relationship with Yanagiwara.
 The same year, Yanagiwara graduated from Tōyō Eiwa Girls' School.

 After she remarried, she was called the "Queen of Tsukushi", but did not feel worth living.
 She wrote a letter to Hanako expressing her feelings, which Hanako accepted, and the two resumed their friendship.
 She wrote a tanka poem about her loneliness and suffering, and she continued to publish her poems in the Takekashikai magazine Kokoro no Hana.
 From this time, she began to use her pen name Byakuren.

 In 1921, Yanagiwara ran off with socialist Ryūsuke Miyazaki, son of the political activist Tōten Miyazaki.
 This incident came to be called the "Byakuren Incident".
 At the time, adultery was a crime under the criminal law, punishable by up to two years of imprisonment.
 Yanagi announced her Dear John letter to the Itō family on the Osaka Asahi Shimbun, and two days later, a protest statement by Denemon was published on the Osaka Mainichi Shimbun, making it a sensational incident.
 Her new father-in-law had a large amount of debt, and their life was difficult.
 When Ryūsuke fell ill from tuberculosis, Yanagiwara supported her new family by writing.
 In 1925, her eldest daughter, Fuki, was born.
 From 1935 she presided over the poetry magazine Kototama.

 In 1945, Kaori, who was a student soldier, died in an air strike by the US military.
 From this experience of hers, she launched the "Kokusai Hibo no Kai" (International Society of Sad Mothers) and launched peace-proclaiming activities in various parts of Japan.
-During and after the Second World War, Yanagiwara became more and more interested in peace activism and religion.
+During and after the Second World War, Yanagiwara became increasingly interested in peace activism and religion.